Human ResourcesCareer Opportunities & Resources

 Skagit Valley College Resources

 Discussing Title IX incidents with a Counselor at Skagit Valley College is considered a confidential resource.
-It is important to note that only Counselors have reporting protections and all other
+It is important to note that only Counselors have reporting protections and all other faculty and staff members are designated mandated reporters.
+Counselors will only make reports of incidents of Title IX issues when there is a clear and pervasive threat to the College community or when the person discussing the concerns gives the Counselor permission to do so.

 Advocates: Advocates are persons at SVC designated to provide resources, assistance, and support to students who have witnessed or experienced discrimination, harassment, or sexual violence.
 Advocates are exempt from mandated reporting except in circumstance in which an ongoing threat to health or safety exists.